NetHorror/netbird-delayed-auto-update-macos/README.md

 - **NetBird daemon auto-start before logon**

-  - `-as` / `--auto-start` ensures the NetBird daemon is installed as a system service and started so that connectivity is available before anyone logs in.
+  - `-as` / `--auto-start` ensures the NetBird daemon is installed as a system service and started so that connectivity is available before any user logs in.
   - `-u` / `--uninstall` also stops and uninstalls the NetBird daemon service to remove system auto-start.
+  - **Important:** on systems with full-disk encryption (FileVault) enabled, NetBird cannot start before the disk is unlocked at the FileVault login screen.
+See _“Limitations with FileVault / full-disk encryption”_ below.

 - **Self-updating helper**